-1. In the Alert Details view Events List or Event Details, hover over the underlined entity that you would like to add to a Context Hub list.
+1. In the Alert Details view Events List or Event Details, left or right click the underlined entity that you would like to add to a Context Hub list.

 A context tooltip appears showing the available actions.

 2. In the Actions section of the tooltip, click Add/Remove from List.
 The Add/Remove From List dialog shows the available lists.